CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 $ git pull
 ```

-On your GitHub repo’s page, click the Actions tab.
-Watch as your action runs.
-(Consider doing it as a pull request instead?)

 With this, we can mark off our next task in Trello:

 - [x] Set Up Tests On CI